FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandChainsofTrust.md

 | :---: |
 | Two different MSP configurations for an organization.
 The first configuration shows the typical MSP relationship -- a single MSP defines the list of verifiable members of an organization.
 In the second configuration, different MSPs are used to support different identity providers for national, international, and governmental memberships.|

+#### <a name="OUMSP"> Organizational Units and MSPs

+An organization is often divided up into multiple **organizational units** (OUs), each of which has a certain set of responsibilities.
+For example, the `MITCHELL` organization might have both `MITCHELL.MANUFACTURING` and `MITCHELL.DISTRIBUTION` OUs to reflect these separate these lines of business.
+When X.509 certificates are issued by a CA, the `OU` field in the certificate specifies the OU to which the identity belongs.

+We'll see later how OUs can be helpful to control the parts of an organization who are considered to be the members of a blockchain network.
+For example, in DRIVENET, only identities from the `MITCHELL.MANUFACTURING` OU might be able to access a channel, whereas `MITCHELL.DISTRIBUTION` cannot do so.

+Fianlly, though this is a slight mis-use of OUs, they can are sometimes be used by *different* organizations in a consortium to identify each other.
+In such cases,  the different organizations use the same Root CAs and Intermediate CAs for their chain of trust, but assign the `OU` field appropriately to identify membership of each organization.
+We'll also see how to configure MSPs to achieve this later.

 ### Local and Global MSPs

 There are two different types of MSPs: local and global. **Local MSPs are only defined for nodes** (peer or orderer) and they apply to the node where they are defined.
 Moreover, every node must have a local MSP defined.
 In contrast, **global MSPs are defined either for channels or the entire network**, and they apply to all of the nodes that are part of a channel or network.
 Every channel or network must have at least one MSP defined for it, and peers and orderers all share the same global MSP.
 The key difference here is not the function of an MSP, but the **scope**.